NathanKr/highlight.js-playground/README.md

 <h2>Browser usage</h2>
 <ul>
 <li>
-Add the following to your html file. replace /path with the current path
+Add the following to your html file. replace /path with the current path.
+In index.html i have used path to cdn

 ```
 <link rel="stylesheet" href="/path/to/styles/default.min.css">